prettydiff/share-file-systems/documentation/library_list.md

    - **[../lib/browser/localhost.ts](../lib/browser/localhost.ts)**                                                 - The file that is sourced into the index.html file and generates the default browser experience.
    - **[../lib/browser/modal.ts](../lib/browser/modal.ts)**                                                         - A collection of utilities for generating and manipulating modals/windows in the browser.
    - **[../lib/browser/network.ts](../lib/browser/network.ts)**                                                     - The methods that execute data requests to the local terminal instance of the application.
+   - **[../lib/browser/remote.ts](../lib/browser/remote.ts)**                                                       - A collection of instructions to allow event execute from outside the browser, like a remote control.
    - **[../lib/browser/settings.ts](../lib/browser/settings.ts)**                                                   - A collection of utilities and event handlers associated with processing the application state and system settings.
    - **[../lib/browser/share.ts](../lib/browser/share.ts)**                                                         - The utilities that manage and coordinate changes to user share data.
    - **[../lib/browser/systems.ts](../lib/browser/systems.ts)**                                                     - The systems messaging utility is managed by these methods.